0xWOLAND/fast-ntt/BENCHMARKS.md

 ## Overview

 This benchmark comparison report shows the difference in performance between parallel, NTT-based and serial, brute-force polynomial multiplication algorithms.
-Each entry in the first table.
+Each row entry in the first table is an n-degree forward NTT and each row entry in the second table represents an n-degree polynomial multiplication.

 Computer Stats: